 Oakland & Berkeley

 You can park in any 2 hour + public, residential permit, or metered space not otherwise restricted, within the HomeZone.

 San Francisco Lots

-We currently have 12 lots in San Francisco and we just opened up a HomeZone in the Richmond District!
+We several parking lots in San Francisco and a HomeZone in the Richmond District!

 The private lots each operates a little differently, so view each lot’s hours and restrictions before heading to pick up or drop off a car.